 Being passionate about your company concept is essential, but you also have to be honest with yourself before you put in all the work, money, and time required to get a business up and running.

-Talk with people who run small businesses about their successes and challenges.
+Talk with people who run small businesses about their successes and challenges and begin building your business network.
 Most entrepreneurs are happy to share lessons learned about building their enterprises.

 One thing you might discover is that some small business owners pivoted to a different business idea after starting their first business.